 The manager features are only available on Business plans (Pro, Enterprise, Team and Premium).
 You can manage your current plan on your account page.

-By providing features such as project collaborators, the Portfolio and automated notifications, SymfonyInsight is well suited to get a daily overview of your project's quality and size.
+By providing features such as project collaborators and automated notifications, SymfonyInsight is well suited to get a daily overview of your project's quality and size.

 But before being able to leverage these features, your team need to get up and running with SymfonyInsight.
 This document explains how to configure SymfonyInsight as a team working on multiple projects in order to let you track the progress and quality of each of these project easily.